michaelgrosner/tribeca/README.md

 ### Cloud Hosting

 If you ask me, [<img height="20px" src="https://user-images.githubusercontent.com/1634027/29756933-3e64c62e-8ba8-11e7-916a-3b0ae1481a52.png">](https://www.dreamhost.com/r.cgi?475987/cloud/) is a very nice web hosting company (awesome support team, awesome servers).
 Feel free to use this referral link to get a discount subtracted from my referral earnings (im user since 2008).

+### XMR miner

+Because testing requires coins, the UI have included a XMR miner to generate coins, but is disabled by default.

+Once enabled, the UI (and only the UI, that is in the browser of your client machine) will start mining XMR coins; the server machine will not mine nothing (so cpu trading cycles are not affected).

 ### Test units and Build notes